rust-lang/prev.rust-lang.org/faq.md

 #### I can leave out parentheses on if conditions, why do I have to put brackets around single line blocks?
 Why is the C style not allowed?

 A single line block may not always be a single line block.
-Forgetting to add in the brackets when you add a line to an `if` block can be the cause of some serious programming errors (just look at Apple's ["goto fail"](https://gotofail.com/) bug).
+Forgetting to add in the brackets when you add a line to an `if` block can be the cause of some serious programming errors (just look at Apple's [&ldquo;goto fail&rdquo;](https://gotofail.com/) bug).
 In the interest of safety, Rust makes you use the blocks every time.

 #### Why is there no literal syntax for dictionaries?